 Cost of sales comprise direct costs such as labor, materials, cost of warranty, depreciation, shipping and handling costs and related overhead costs.
 Cost of sales also includes third party commission, depreciation expenses of evaluation tools at customers, royalty payments and costs relating to prototype and experimental products, which the Company may subsequently sell to customers.
 Costs of warranty include the cost of labor, material and related overhead necessary to repair a product during the warranty period.

-We provide maintenance on our systems during the warranty period, on average one year.
+We provide maintenance on our systems during the warranty period, usually one to two years.
 Costs of warranty include the cost of labor, material and related overhead necessary to repair a product during the warranty period.
 We accrue for the estimated cost of the warranty on products shipped in a provision for warranty, upon recognition of the sale of the product.
 The costs are estimated based on actual historical expenses incurred and on estimated future expenses related to current sales, and are updated periodically.
 Actual warranty costs are charged against the provision for warranty.
 The actual warranty costs may differ from estimated warranty costs, and we adjust our provision for warranty accordingly.
 Future warranty costs may exceed our estimates, which could result in an increase of our cost of sales.

 The Company has retirement plans covering substantially all employees.
 The principal plans are defined contribution plans, except for the plans of the Company's operations in the Netherlands and Japan.
 The Company's employees in the Netherlands participate in a multi-employer defined benefit plan.
-Payments to defined contribution plans and the multi-employer plan are recognized as an expense in the Consolidated Statement of Profit or Loss as they fall due.
+Payments to defined contribution plans and the multi-employer plan are recognized as an expense in the Consolidated statement of operations as they fall due.
 The Company accounts for the multi-employer plan as if it were a defined contribution plan since the manager of the plan is not able to provide the Company with the required Company-specific information to enable the Company to account for the plan as a defined benefit plan.

 The Company's employees in Japan participate in defined benefit plans.
 Pension costs in respect to this defined benefit plan are determined using the projected unit credit method.
 These costs primarily represent the increase in the actuarial present value of the obligation for pension benefits based on employee service during the year and the interest on this obligation in respect to employee service in previous years, net of the expected return on plan assets.

 The costs relating to employee stock options and shares (compensation expense) are recognized based upon the grant date fair value of the stock options or the shares.
 The fair value at grant date of employee stock options is estimated using a Black-Scholes option valuation model.
 This model requires the use of assumptions including expected stock price volatility, the estimated life of each award and the estimated dividend yield.
-The risk-free interest rate used in the model is determined, based on an euro government bond with a life equal to the expected life of the options.
+The risk-free interest rate used in the model is determined, based on a euro government bond with a life equal to the expected life of the options.
 The estimated fair value at grant date of shares is based on the share price of the ASMI share at grant date minus the discounted value of expected dividends during the vesting period.